UWLReasearchProject2022/title-one/README.md

 python manage.py createsuperuser
 ```

 Run through the script and enter details for the super user.
 You can use `admin` for both the username and password for local testing purposes.

+### Documentation

+Documentation for the backend api can be accessed in swagger format at http://localhost:4000/swagger/.

+Exact structure of the endpoints is tbc.

 ## Frontend Development